 Once you receive an epidural, you cannot get up or walk.
 A catheter may be placed in your bladder to prevent your bladder from becoming distended by allowing it to empty freely.
 Your legs and lower abdomen will lose sensation and it will be difficult to move.
 Complete sensation returns 2-3 hours after the epidural catheter is removed.

-Do I Need A Cesarean Section?
+Will I Need A Cesarean Section?

 The three most common reasons for a first Cesarean section are: